 For most fields, you just need to use the appropriate dropdown to select the appropriate column.
 However, there are a few special considerations.

 In the center are two radio buttons.
-If your file has a single column for all values, select Amount col. However, if there are separate columns for debits and credits, select Debit/credit col. This will enable either the Amount column selector or the Debit column and Credit column selectors.
+If your file has a single column for all values, select Amount column.
+However, if there are separate columns for debits and credits, select Debit/credit column.
+This will enable either the Amount column selector or the Debit and Credit column selectors.

 It is possible to select more than one column for the Memo field, by consecutive selections.
 Memo columns already selected are marked in the drop-down with an asterisk (*).
 If you select multiple columns in this way, their contents will be concatenated in the Memo field.